dzinot/spring-boot-2-elasticsearch-jpa-data-rest/README.md

-# Spring Boot 2 - ElasticSearch with Data Rest, JPA and MySQL as DB
+# Spring Boot 2 - ElasticSearch with Data Rest, HATEOAS, JPA and MySQL as DB

 ## Documentation Coming Soon